kgourgou/raggler/README.md

 - There is no chat interface, but nothing is stopping you from building one.
 - Embeddings are from vanilla sentence-transformers; there is no fine-tuning or query / instructor embeddings used.
 - The index is a collection of list indexes and embeddings held in a numpy array (but watch this space for more exotic index methods soon).
-There are more scalable ways for index storage and index search (see FAISS).
+There are more scalable ways for index storage and index search; adding FAISS should be simple.

 ## Why build this?